ISSUES

 Public Safety

 Tackling our public safety crisis and reforming our police department Andrea firmly believes that everyone deserves to feel safe in their community, and that our current situation is unacceptable.
 Residents and businesses from all parts of Vallejo agree on the need for more effective policing and prevention of crime.
 To accomplish this, we need more officers and nonsworn police staff, better facilities, and the best policies, training, and recruitment and assessment of police officer candidates.
 Andrea believes strongly that bold reform of the Vallejo Police Department is essential to improving public safety in Vallejo, and that Vallejo must first acknowledge its past and address wrongdoing in order to move forward.
 As evidenced by the recent DOJ lawsuit and consent decree, the City's repeated failures to address misconduct and ongoing obstruction of reform have fundamentally compromised public safety.
 The lack of accountability has fueled a toxic reputation of the department and exacerbated the understaffing crisis, and the situation will only worsen without strong leadership.
 Only through bold reform will Vallejo be able to attract and retain officers who will practice good policing, restoring both our staffing levels and community trust in the department.
 Andrea is prepared to bring together all relevant stakeholders to develop a detailed, targeted plan of how to achieve meaningful reform, rebuild community trust, and get to a fully staffed police department as quickly as possible.
 She understands the complexity of this issue and is committed to surrounding herself with experts in the field of law enforcement, and engaging our entire community in the implementation of solutions.
 As Chair of the Surveillance Advisory Board, Vallejo's first commission interfacing with the police department, Andrea has experience working with VPD officers and leadership to protect Vallejoans and enhance public safety.
 She would take this same pragmatic and collaborative approach as Mayor.
 She supports robust community involvement in the hiring of a new Chief of Police and supports hiring a strong reform chief who will earn the respect of both officers and the community.
 She supports independent police oversight in the form of a citizen commission, independent auditor, and independent investigator who can objectively evaluate instances of potential wrongdoing.
 The ongoing delays in implementing the police auditor contract and oversight commission are unacceptable.
-Andrea will build on her existing relationship with representatives from the California Department of Justice and work closely with the Attorney General's office to ensure that Vallejo fulfils its obligations of the consent decree to exit state oversight as quickly as possible.
+Andrea will build on her existing relationship with representatives from the California Department of Justice and work closely with the Attorney General's office to ensure that Vallejo fulfils its obligations of the settlement agreement as quickly as possible.
 She will advocate for outside support and funding where needed to support public safety in Vallejo during the transition.
 She supports competitive compensation, better facilities, and support for officers, and will insist on swift and transparent mechanisms for accountability for those who violate policy.

 Inclusive Economic Development